-- 1. This incidental harassment authorization (IHA) is valid June 1, 2023 through May 31, 2024. - 2.
-This IHA authorizes take incidental to pile installation and removal activities, as specified in Chevron's February 27, 2023 IHA application, associated with the Long Wharf Maintenance and Efficiency Project in San Francisco Bay, California.
-Hereafter (unless otherwise specified) the term "pile driving" is used to refer to both pile installation and pile removal.

-3. General Conditions

-- (a) A copy of this IHA must be in the possession of the Holder of the Authorization (Chevron), supervisory construction personnel, lead protected species observers (PSOs), and any other relevant designees of Chevron operating under the authority of this IHA at all times that activities subject to this IHA are being conducted. - (b) The species and/or stocks authorized for taking are listed in Table 1.
+- 1. This incidental harassment authorization (IHA) is valid June 1, 2024, through May 31, 2025. - 2.
+This IHA authorizes take incidental to pile removal activities, as specified in Chevron's February 23, 2024 IHA renewal application, associated with the Long Wharf Maintenance and Efficiency Project in San Francisco Bay, California. - 3.
+General Conditions - (a) A copy of this IHA must be in the possession of the Holder of the Authorization (Chevron), supervisory construction personnel, lead protected species observers (PSOs), and any other relevant designees of Chevron operating under the authority of this IHA at all times that activities subject to this IHA are being conducted. - (b) The species and/or stocks authorized for taking are listed in Table 1.
 Authorized take, by Level B harassment only, is limited to the species and numbers listed in Table 1. - (c) The taking by Level A harassment, serious injury, or death of any of the species listed in Table 1 or any taking of any other species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA.
 Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) Chevron must ensure that construction supervisors and crews, the monitoring team, and relevant Chevron staff are trained prior to the start of activities subject to this IHA, so that responsibilities, communication procedures, monitoring protocols, and operational procedures are clearly understood.
 New personnel joining during the project must be trained prior to commencing work.